Large Flat Rate USPS Box: Dimensions, Weight & Cost (2025)

 How Much Does a Large Flat Rate Box Cost?

-The cost to ship a large flat rate USPS box is a single, fixed price for delivery anywhere in the U.S. As of late 2023, the retail price you would pay at the Post Office was about $22.80.
+The cost to ship a large flat rate USPS box is a single, fixed price for delivery anywhere in the U.S. As of 2025, the retail price you would pay at the Post Office is around $24.75.
 Keep in mind that USPS adjusts its rates, so it’s always a good idea to check the current price.

-You can often find slightly lower prices by purchasing your postage online through a commercial provider instead of at the counter—see our shipping discounts guide.
+You can often find slightly lower prices by purchasing your postage online.
+Commercial Rate pricing for a large flat rate box is typically around $22.90.
+For more details, see our shipping discounts guide.
 For military addresses, there’s even a built in discount, which we’ll cover later.
 International shipping costs are much higher and vary by destination country; compare options in our cheapest international shipping guide.

 How Does Shipping with a Large Flat Rate Box Work?